jianglab/helicon_doc/docs/source/index.rst

 To install the helicon, one could check :doc:`installation` on how to install the helicon properly.
 Check out the :doc:`Denovo3D` section for further information, this include the tutorial of the 2D class in the EMPIAR-10940 dataset
+For the helicon helicalPitch program, check out the :doc:`helicalPitch` section for the tutorial of the 2D class in the EMPIAR-10940 dataset.
 .. note::

    This project is under active development.